ashki23/Python-notes/Data_structure.md

 ## ['turtle', 'polar bear']
 ```

-Note that we can use the index multiple times to retrieve information from nested objects.
+We can use the index multiple times to retrieve information from nested objects.
 ``` python
 print(example[3][1])
 ## 123